Z-F-x/nvim-cheat-sheet/README.md

 This setup is for `nb` (Norwegian Bokmål) and `nn` (Norwegian Nynorsk).
 Just change these values to the correct UTF-8 language code of your language.

 ### Installation

+`-- bootstrap lazy.nvim, LazyVim or your plugins require("config.lazy")`

 Put the following in your `init.lua` file found in `~/.config/nvim`:

 `-- Set default options for spell checking`\